V-Sekai/manuals/decisions/20210528-trial-install-of-gravity-for-kubernetes.md

-# Draft: Trial install of Gravity for Kubernetes
+# Rejected: Trial install of Gravity for Kubernetes

 - Status: rejected